dJPoida/roberto/README.md

     - `Remote-SSH: Connect to Host...`
     - Enter `roberto@roberto.local`
     - Enter the password specified when [setting up the Raspberry Pi](#setup-the-raspberry-pi)
+    - If prompted for which configuration file to use, select `~/.ssh/config`
     - Wait for VS Code to install the remote VS Code services on the Raspberry Pi
   - Install the following extensions on the Raspberry Pi (click "Install in SSH: roberto.local")
     - [Docker](vscode:extension/ms-azuretools.vscode-docker)